-Buffs and Nerfage: With patch 4.0 class balance became… interesting.
-One day any given class might rule (casters, in this case) and on the next day the same class might drool.
-Hot fixes and minor patches will tweak the class balance and things will eventually settle down.
+Buffs and Nerfage: One day any given class might rule (casters, in this case) and on the next day the same class might drool.
+Hot fixes and minor patches tweak the class balance and things eventually settle down.

-Those of you with multiple 90s can play the “flavor of the minute” game, but we won’t do that on these pages.
+Those of you with multiple characters at max level can play the “flavor of the minute” game, but we won’t do that on these pages.
 Instead we’ll concentrate on what should be good builds and mechanics and let the buff/nerf game sort itself out.

 Also, note that this page is an overview of the Shaman class, you can get a lot more detail on these pages, including gems, enchants, rotations, etc: